vapor/docs/getting-started/install-toolbox.md

 Vapor's command line interface provides shortcuts and assistance for commons tasks.

+> If you do not want to install the Toolbox, checkout the [Manual](manual.md) quickstart.

 ## Install

 Run the following script to install the [Toolbox](https://github.com/qutheory/toolbox).